Andy Dawson (podcaster)

 Dawson courted controversy in May 2020 when he tweeted that he wanted to “pay hard cash to chase the ****** down the street and boot him in the balls” in front of his children in reference to Conservative MP and government minister Michael Gove over the government's handling of the Dominic Cummings lockdown breach during the COVID-19 pandemic, which met a mixed response.
 Dawson received a Police Caution for Malicious Communication.
 He subsequently deleted his Twitter account before reactivating it.

 Personal life

-Dawson is from Sunderland in the North-East of England, and is a supporter of Sunderland A.F.C.
+Dawson is from Sunderland in the North-East of England, and is a life-long supporter of Sunderland A.F.C.